 Kathryn Jean Lopez is a senior fellow at the National Review Institute and an editor-at-large of National Review.
 Sign up for her weekly NRI newsletter here.
 She is the author of A Year with the Mystics: Visionary Wisdom for Daily Living.

 Rich Lowry is the editor in chief of National Review.

 Andrew C. McCarthy is a senior fellow at National Review Institute, an NR contributing editor, and author of Ball of Collusion: The Plot to Rig an Election and Destroy a Presidency.

 John McCormack is the Washington correspondent for National Review and a fellow at the National Review Institute.

-Dan McLaughlin is a senior writer at National Review Online.
+Dan McLaughlin is a senior writer at National Review Online and a fellow at National Review Institute.

 John J. Miller, the national correspondent for National Review and host of its Great Books podcast, is the director of the Dow Journalism Program at Hillsdale College.
 He is the author of A Gift of Freedom: How the John M. Olin Foundation Changed America.

 Ryan Mills is an enterprise and media reporter at National Review.
 He previously worked for 14 years as a breaking news reporter, investigative reporter, and editor at newspapers in Florida.
 Originally from Minnesota, Ryan lives in the Fort Myers area with his wife and two sons.

 Deroy Murdock is a Manhattan-based Fox News contributor, a contributor to National Review Online, and a senior fellow with the London Center for Policy Research.